The Early Industrialists in Flintshire

 A second smelting operation at Stanley, St Helens resulted from a take over the Warrington Company ... more incestuous intrigue amongst these pioneers ...

-Company.
+Company and produced rolled copper sheets for the Williams companies.
 An extensive building which also manufactured copper cylinders

 under a patent, which after being engraved with various patterns were used